helinal/cybersecurityproject/README.md

 # Cyber Security Base 2024, project I

-This app was created for the Cyber Security Base 2024 course by the University of Helsinki.
+This app is a very simple polls app, created for the Cyber Security Base 2024 course by the University of Helsinki.
 The app has five different security flaws from the [OWASP 2021 Top Ten llst](https://owasp.org/www-project-top-ten/) ( + added CSRF).

 ### Installation